Student-DevadattaNarale/Amazon-clone/README.md

 # Amazon-clone
-this is my first repo
+this is my first Repository